genomicsclass/leanpub/manuscript/random_variables.md

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/random_variables.Rmd).

-The probability distribution we see above approximates one that is very common in a nature: the bell curve or normal distribution or Gaussian distribution.
+The probability distribution we see above approximates one that is very common in a nature: the bell curve, also known as the normal distribution or Gaussian distribution.
 When the histogram of a list of numbers approximates the normal distribution, we can use a convenient mathematical formula to approximate the proportion of value or outcomes in any given interval:

 {$$}
 \mbox{Pr}(a < x < b) = \int_a^b \frac{1}{\sqrt{2\pi\sigma^2}} \exp{\left( \frac{-(x-\mu)^2}{2 \sigma^2} \right)} \, dx